Calou-Code-Platform/ccp-manual/README.md

 3. After install you want package, and run this command `source ~/.bashrc`

 ## About tmux
-SSH doesn't like `code-server`, so we need this extension make application can running on background.
+SSH not `code-server`, so we need this extension make application can running on background.

 | directions | commands |
 |---|---|